What does a volunteer do?

 Conquest Art volunteers can rely on the support and encouragement of the Trustees and Charity Co-ordinator.

-Group leaders try to ensure a safe and happy environment for both members and volunteers.
-In order to achieve this, they need to give careful consideration to the right balance within the group when considering requests for new memberships and, as a result, sometimes it may not be possible to accept all applications.
+All Conquest Art groups are run by volunteers.
+Group leaders do their best to ensure a safe and happy environment for both members and volunteers.
+In order to achieve this, they need to give careful consideration to the right balance within the group when considering requests for new memberships.
+As a result, it may sometimes not be possible for them to accept all applications.

 How can you help?